eerkela/bertrand/docs/source/content/usage.rst

 .. note::

-    This can be done in one line by invoking:
+    Importing and attaching ``pdcast`` to pandas can be done in one line:

     .. code:: python